 A woman is as young as her knees

 I somehow think that Ms Quant had something else in mind when she said that – more to do with mini skirts, maybe – but I was reminded of my age in no uncertain terms this week, and it was the knees that did it.
 I don’t visit the gym, I don’t do Pilates since I fractured both radial heads the year we retired, I don’t cycle (never learned)…the list of things I don’t do is long and tedious.
 What I do do is walk in the countryside.
 Occasionally.
 Not often enough, and not in any serious yomp-across-the-Beacons-in-subzero-temperatures way, though also not in a day-tripper-wearing-silver-flip-flops-through-fields way either.
-Michael and I are middle of the road; we walk together wearing proper boots but at the first sign of serious rain or a steep incline we’re likely to turn for home (as you’ll already know if you’ve read any of my previous walkalogues).
+Mr B and I are middle of the road; we walk together wearing proper boots but at the first sign of serious rain or a steep incline we’re likely to turn for home (as you’ll already know if you’ve read any of my previous walkalogues).

 We’ve had some weather issues this winter so haven’t wandered much further afield than the village but things are picking up and I now have three walks to tell you about.
 An excellent number – as I occasionally tell my trio of daughters, the best things come in three.
 And, so to begin, as Dylan Thomas put it, at the beginning.